-Many labels on food such as “all natural” are meaningless or not fully defined.
+Many labels on food such as “all-natural” are meaningless or not fully defined.
 The Food and Drug Administration (FDA) defines criteria for what can be said on the box, but some manufacturers still include phrases that have not been defined.
 Always look beyond the front of the package to the nutrition facts and ingredients.

 What to look for: Low-fat dairy products are generally considered the best for our health, and we may want to trim the fat out of some snacks.
 However, be sure to check the ingredients for added sugars.
 In many cases, when the fat is removed, sugar is added to make the food taste better.
 You may find you have to make a trade-off between fat and sugar.

 What to look for: Check the serving size and think realistically about how much you will actually eat.
-If the serving size is for 15 crackers, but you’re likely going to eat 30, that food may not be low-calorie for you.
+If the serving size is for 15 crackers, but you’re more likely to eat 30, that food may not be low-calorie for you.
 Also, look for artificial sweeteners or other no-calorie ingredients that may be added to lessen the total calories.

-What it means: Low-sugar has no definition by the FDA; however, less sugar means that a product has at least 25 percent less sugar than other comparable products.
+What it means: Low-sugar has no definition by the FDA; however, less-sugar means that a product has at least 25 percent less sugar than other comparable products.

 What to look for: Again, look at serving size and consider how much you will actually eat in one sitting.
-Also, look for artificial sweeteners, including aspartame and sucralose.
+Also look for artificial sweeteners, including aspartame and sucralose.
 Many times, particularly in sugar-free foods, the sugar is replaced with synthetic sweeteners.

 What it means: Nothing.
-There’s been a lot of debate about claims of low carbohydrates, and the FDA has not defined this statement.
+There’s been a lot of debate about claims of low-carbohydrates and the FDA has not defined this statement.
 It should not appear on food packages.
 However, some foods may advertise as being an option for a low-carb diet.